KiraResari/ceal-chronicler-f/Protocol.md

 [Time elapsed so far: 119 hours]

+# 26-Dec-2024

+* Now continuing with this
+* Next, I want to add the equivalent "Child Locations" field to the other locations
+  * Well, that went really nine and quick and easy

 # TODO

 * Issue: Messages when deleting keys use the ID of the point in time instead of the name